5 Quick Ways to Clean Up Your Diet Now

 1. Skip the whites!

 The so-called white foods have been linked with many of the lifestyle diseases we face as a society.
 Our Standard American Diet is loaded with white flour, white rice, white potatoes, and white sugar.
 While some of these are naturally white (the potatoes), the others are all heavily processed and bleached before they make it into the wide array of processed foods available to us everyday.
 Alternatives are whole-grain breads, brown rice, and unrefined sugars like coconut sugar, dates and honey.
+If you do have high blood sugar, here are some foods that can help reduce blood sugar.

 2. Ditch the soda!